“It is time for parents to teach young people early on that in diversity there is beauty and there is strength.” ― Maya Angelou

 - After camp is over for the season, please arrange a time to pick up your child’s art by emailing the Operations Manager firstname.lastname@example.org or the Director, email@example.com.

-- After September 15, art projects and lost and found items will be recycled, reused, or donated.
+- One week after the final week of camp, art projects and lost & found items will be recycled, reused, or donated.

 Lunchtime is supervised and campers who end up with nut products in their lunches will eat away from assembly areas with a counselor.
 Children with life-threatening allergies may eat with friends slightly apart from the main group in a “nut-free zone.”